msssk/dgrid/demos/laboratory/README.md

 #### API

-* `ColumnGrid#get('columns')`: returns an array of objects from the store that represent the user-defined columns
+* `get('columns')`: returns an array of objects from the store that represent the user-defined columns
-* `ColumnGrid#addColumn(label)`: adds a new column to the grid with the specified label, and auto-generates a field name based on the label
+* `addColumn(label)`: adds a new column to the grid with the specified label, and auto-generates a field name based on the label
-* `ColumnGrid#removeColumn(target)`: target can be any value supported by dgrid's [`row` method](https://github.com/SitePen/dgrid/blob/master/doc/components/core-components/List.md#method-summary).
+* `removeColumn(target)`: target can be any value supported by dgrid's [`row` method](https://github.com/SitePen/dgrid/blob/master/doc/components/core-components/List.md#method-summary).
 The associated column definition will be removed from the store (and grid)

 ### `ColumnConfigForm`